The University of Western Australia Information

 • Admission requirements

-We offer many different entry pathways to study at UWA.
-You can apply to UWA on the basis of your Year 12 studies, vocational education and training qualifications, tertiary studies, and work experience.
-No matter where you're coming from, we can work with you to help you find the path to where you want to go.
+We're here to help you achieve your full potential and offer many different entry pathways to study at UWA.
+You can apply to UWA based on your Year 12 studies, vocational education and training qualifications, tertiary studies, life, and work experience.

 General admission requirements